ACV vs. ARR: SaaS metrics defined + How to calculate

 Pro tip: Invest in building a responsive and empathetic support team that truly cares about customer success.

 A SaaS product with a steep learning curve can be a major turn-off for users.
-If your product is too complex or lacks intuitive design, customers might struggle to use it effectively and eventually abandon it altogether.
+If your product is too complex or lacks an intuitive design, customers might struggle to use it effectively and eventually abandon it altogether.

 Pro tip: Strive for simplicity and user-friendliness.
 A well-designed product should be intuitive and easy to use, even for non-technical users.